mccbc/notes/notes.md

+Spherical polar alt mover logic
+---
+Loop over all photons

+- Calculate indices of current zone
+- Calculate sines and cosines of th and p angles
+- Calculate kx, ky, kz direction vector
+- Store starting values of r, th, ph in case the step needs to be undone
+- Set x0, y0, z0 cartesian starting position vector
+- Get chi and calculate step size based on minimum of tauremaining/chi and shortest distance to any cell face
+- Sample an optical depth through which to move before the next scattering event
+- **While loop until the photon travels through the sampled optical depth, `tauremaining`**
+    - Take a trial step, adding `step*k` to cartesian photon position
+    - Update spherical polar position of photon
+    - Check if photon has changed zones
+        - **Photon has changed zones**
+            - Check if photon has changed by a maximum of one zone index in each coordinate
+                - **Photon has moved by one zone**
+                    - Update opacity in new zone
+                    - Use average opacity between new zone and old zone to deduct the optical depth traveled through from `tauremaining`
+                    - Check if `tauremaining` is negative
+                        - **`tauremaining` is negative**
+                            - Take a step in cartesian coordinates of distance equal to `tauremaining/chi` in the new zone to get `tauremaining` back to zero
+                            - Update spherical polar position after the corrective step
+                    - Photon has taken an approved step into a new zone.
+Its cartesian and spherical polar position are both correct.
+                    - Update zone index storage variables i1, i2, i3 for comparison with current zone index on next step
+                    - Update r0, th0, ph0 spherical polar storage variables in case next step has to be undone
+                    - Update stepsize for next step in new zone
+                    - Update extinction coefficient storage variable chi0 for average when photon moves into the next zone
+                - **Photon has moved by more than one zone**
+                    - Undo the trial step.
+Subtract `step*k` from cartesian coordinates and set the polar coordinates back to the stored variables r0, th0, ph0
+                    - Update zone indices based on spherical polar position after rolling back the step
+                    - Divide the step size by 2 and re-enter the while loop from the beginning
+        - **Photon has not changed zones**
+            - Deduct `chi * step` from `tauremaining`
+    - Check if photon is destroyed and print photon if so
+    - Update moments
+    - If photon has become NaN, set photon status to destroyed
+    - Perform any user work
+- Update k vector using sines and cosines of photon's spherical polar position

 2022 01 31
 ---

+**Athena**

- - [ ] Do `-mc -sph_trans` spherical transport test once code is finished.
+ - [ ] Do `-mc --prob=mc_sph_tran` spherical transport test once code is finished.

  - [ ] Run `tests/montecarlo/convergence.py`.
 Will produce athinput file.
 Does the test at a number of steps, mainly to test the generalmover.
 Testing step size, but it also tests the non-general relativistic case (old spherical transport test).
 Can run that to get an athinput
      - `-nstep = 0`, don't want to use the general mover

-Moments test
+ - [ ] Do moments test (Shane is still working on this code).
 Want to have the moments updating before next meeting

-Pleiades

-Fiure out where your scratch directory is
-Where is lou large format storage?
-How do you transfer files back and forth

-Nobackup2 - PFE node
-Documentation - what is your scratch directory?

-mc_isothermal (NOT mc_iso_sph)
+ - [ ] Run `mc_isothermal` (NOT `mc_iso_sph`)
-Compile with sphpol coords, will automatically initialize as a sphere Third test - isothermal spherical problem.
+     - Compile with sphpol coords, will automatically initialize as a sphere Isothermal spherical problem.
 Spectra and moments inside a sphere of constant temp with a logarithmic drop in density as a func of radius.
 No analytic solution for the output.
-Compare old method to new method.
-After Thurs,
+Compare old method to new method - no analytic solution for this.

-For resonance line test - write it youreslf.
-Doing the whole problem generator from scratch would be a good
+ - [ ] Resonance line test - would be a good exercise to write it youreslf.
+Write the problem generator from scratch.

+**Pleiades**

+ - [ ] Figure out where your scratch directory is.
+Where is lou large format storage?
+How do you transfer files back and forth?
+     - nobackup2 - PFE node
+ - [ ] Look through documentation - what is your scratch directory?

 2022 01 27